ferdon-inc/styleguide/lokahi/index.md

 Figure 54

 Case 3:  After clicking the "Edit" button the "Configure Port and Component info" screen appears.
-If you have blocks on the workboard and have configured ports, the "Configure port" tab will display all blocks in the left table and in the right table displays a “Configure port” header with the number of blocks selected and it lists each type of port {input, output, both and none port} with the number of each type.
+If you have blocks on the workboard and have configured ports, the "Configure port" tab will display all blocks in the left table and in the right table displays a “Configure port” header with the number of blocks selected and it lists each type of port {input port, output port} with the number of each type.
 After you [configure the port(s)](#configure-port) click the \[Save\] button, a popup displays the message "Update Successfully".

 Additional: In the "Component info” tab, the name of the layer is used as the default in the "Name" field and the group is listed in the "Category” field.